If you don't pay off your credit cards every month, you'll probably pay more.

 Because we spend so many years enduring a struggling economy, an entire generation of adults is unfamiliar with the damage a rate hike can do to a family budget — if they’re even doing it at all.
 (You really should, starting here.)

 Yet according to Debt.com, “157 million Americans have credit card debt to pay off,” and the total amount is more than $1 trillion.
-Even worse, nearly a quarter “have $0 saved to cover an emergency expenses.”
+Even worse, nearly a quarter “have $0 saved to cover an emergency expense.”

 Where will these otherwise hardworking Americans find the money to pay for the increased cost of borrowing?
 Simple.
 They’ll borrow more.
 Eventually, it will catch up to them, most likely in bankruptcy.